 Shiva lingam represents the beginningless and endless pillar, thus symbolizing the infinite nature of Shiva.
 Shiva lingam established in the main sanctum of the temple is 60 cm tall and 90 cm in circumference.
 It is housed in a silver altar with narrow passage around it from where devotees can pay their respect to Lord Shiva.

-Kashi Vishwanath temple is believed to be here since ancient time and has mentioned in Puranas.
+Kashi Vishwanath temple is believed to be here since ancient times and has mentioned in Puranas.
 The temple was destroyed and rebuilt several times.
-It was last destroyed by Aurangjeb in 1669 and he constructed the Gyanvapi Mosque at its place.
+It was last destroyed by Aurangzeb in 1669 and he constructed the Gyanvapi Mosque at its place.

 The present-day temple was constructed adjacent to the mosque in 1780 by Ahilya Bai Holkar.
 Over the years different structures were built around the temple.
 The most prominent of them are low-roofed colonnade with over 40 pillars in the Gyan Vapi precinct and a 7 feet tall statue of Nandi bull gifted by the king of Nepal.
 The Gyanvapi Well inside the temple is a very important place to visit and it is believed that the priest jumped into well with Shivalingam when Aurangjeb’s army attacked.
 Later on, many other temples were built around Kashi Vishwanath temple in the Gallis (Lane) leading to the Ghat.